 The cost of senior living is high and climbs even higher as one progresses through the tiers, from independent living to skilled nursing.
 The good news for us is that over the years dad amassed quite a warchest, owing to sound investments and his extreme frugality.
 Like a lot of his depression era peers, he scrimped and saved to a ridiculous degree.

 One of the first things you notice is how nomenclature reveals motivation.
 Gone is the term “nursing home,” as that language says “waiting around to die.”
 It’s been replaced with “Senior Community,” where there will be friends and swimming pools and games, and you may even get laid.
 As my brother and I found out, the senior community salespeople are ready to sell you a dream of elegant and fun-filled golden years.

-To be fair, I got a very positive feeling from the people we met at senior communities and in-home care services.
+To be fair, I have a tremendous respect for the people who work with seniors.
+They do the work that most of us couldn't do—washing and dressing other people, having great patience and a high tolerance for the nasty side of life.
 To a person, they seemed deeply dedicated to their work, and focused on providing great care.
 The conversations we had were empathetic and there was a sensitivity to our situation and to what would be best for dad.
 Prior to this, I didn't think much about senior care.
 I now realize it takes a special type of person to work in this field.

 LAUGHING SO WE DON’T HAVE TO CRY

 Managing dad’s transition has been challenging, but it has also had the unexpected effect of bringing my brother Andy and I closer together.
 Our tactical efforts have largely been successful, though we’ve worked through small setbacks.
 There have been visits to banks and lawyers and setting up in-home care and cracking into his accounts and trying to organize a real mess of his paperwork.